"Say what you want to say but I'm a fly fishing noob comparing to others. I got less money then you got but I'm still slaying them :P"

 A Bass a Day Keeps the Doctor Away..

-Protect Florida's natural resources and RECYCLE!
+Protect Florida's natural resources recycle and Fish for the Future!